-The Fitness to Practise Policy applies to trainees enrolled on any teacher training programme with the OMC.
+The Fitness to Practise Policy applies to trainees enrolled on any teacher training programme with the OMF.

-OMC is the trading body of a not-for-profit charitable Trust, the Oxford Mindfulness Foundation (OMF), which provides training, public courses and research.
 Any fitness to practise concerns or issues will be overseen by the OMF Board of Trustees (OMF Board).

 The OMF may delegate the responsibilities for implementing and executing the procedures below to the CEO.